rinaldo-rex/rinaldo-rex.github.io/src/personal/people/experiment/pity_2.md

 “Many.
 But you still won’t expect the magician to reveal how he did it after the end of every trick, do you?”

 “What?
-So you’re telling me, you’re not going to tell me anything at all?” her shocked face revealed that she was actually expecting him to say what it was that he was doing.
+So you’re telling me, you’re not going to tell me anything at all?” her shocked face revealed that she was expecting him to say what it was that he was doing.
 Even though she never asked about it to him, her face said it all - *She was expecting a reveal!*

 “No, I’ll tell you what the trick is supposed to be.
 You find out what it is” Fred smiled.